nikoavgerinos/myFlix-client/README.md

 ## Contributing 🤝

 If you'd like to contribute, please fork the repository and create a pull request.
 We welcome your contributions to make myFlix even better

+## License 📄

+This project is licensed under the MIT License - see the [LICENSE](LICENSE) file for details.